Secure and Efficient Access Control for Computer-Use Agents via Context Space: Implementation

 We implement {\archname} in Python as a two-component system: a toolchain for context space generation and evolution, and an OS service for agent runtime protection.
 The toolchain includes the context analyzer and policy evolution framework, while the service consists of the context manager and policy verification logic, offering a lightweight interface that integrates easily with existing agent frameworks with minimal modification.
 Context spaces are stored in JSON format for ease of review and evolution.

-\textbf{Automatic policy generation.} As outlined in §\ref{sec:ctx-analyzer}, we use LLMs (DeepSeek-R1 \cite{guo2025deepseek}) for policy generation.
+\textbf{Automatic policy generation and evolution.} As outlined in §\ref{sec:ctx-analyzer}, we use LLMs (DeepSeek-R1 \cite{guo2025deepseek}) for policy generation and refinement.
 For API and CLI agents, the LLM analyzes function documentation to generate policies.
 For GUI agents, we target Android apps since Android is widely used and open-source.
 For a given app's source code, our context analyzer first uses text matching to identify files related to GUI operations, then provides these files to the LLM for analysis of event handlers.
 The LLM outputs results in JSON format, including GUI element details like class and resource ID, and methods invoked by the corresponding handlers.
 We then use static analysis tools (CodeQL~\cite{website:codeql}) to construct call graphs.
+For policy evolution, we implement a runtime logging system that captures task information, validation events, user feedback, and execution traces.
+During refinement, the LLM analyzes the logs alongside the existing context space and update history to identify potential utility and security issues, then systematically updates policies to address these deficiencies.

-\textbf{Policy retrieval.} Before each agent action, the {\archname} service retrieves the corresponding policy via function and intent indexing.
+\textbf{Policy retrieval.} Upon receiving a request, we first retrieve a set of relevant \texttt{(Function,Intent)} candidates from the context space using cosine similarity.
+Next, we feed the request, these candidates, and policy-defined contexts to the intent extractor LLM, which then identifies the valid intent and extracts specific context values, returning them in a list.
+Subsequently, before each agent action, the {\archname} service retrieves the corresponding policy via function and intent indexing.
 For API/CLI agents, the mapping is direct, with each tool call or CLI command corresponding to a function entry.
 GUI agents present a more complex scenario, as their actions consist of GUI controls rather than function calls.
 To address this, {\archname} captures the screen's GUI tree and uses the agent's target coordinates to identify the intended GUI element, extracting its package, class, and resource ID attributes to map to the corresponding function.